icu-hsuzuki/da4r/docs/index.md

 ---
-title: "Data Analysis for Researchers AY2022"
+title: "Data Analysis for Researchers"
 author: "Hiroshi Suzuki"
-date: "2023-05-13"
+date: "2023-12-04"
 site: bookdown::bookdown_site
 documentclass: book
 bibliography: [book.bib, packages.bib]
 url: https://icu-hsuzuki.github.io/da4r2022/
 # cover-image: path to the social sharing image like images/cover.jpg
 description: |
-  This is a book based on the lecture given in AY2022 at International Christian University compiled  using the bookdown package and RStudio.
+  This is a book based on the lectures given in AY2020-AY2023 at International Christian University compiled using the bookdown package and RStudio.
   The HTML output format for this example is bookdown::bs4_book, set in the _output.yml file.
 biblio-style: apalike